With my bags packed, nerves at the ready, I set off on a plane to Hanoi, Vietnam.

 It was just me, on my own, alone.
 Five year olds have never looked so terrifying!!!

-This was not my biggest concern however.
-I didn’t have an up to date police clearance check (again, no-one had told me) and so had to wait for a Vietnamese one, which takes about six months to obtain.
+However, this was not my biggest concern however.
+I didn’t have an up to date police clearance check (rooky mistake!) and so had to wait for a Vietnamese one, which takes about six months to obtain.
 The school wouldn’t pay me the agreed salary until I had the documents for the work permit, and subsequently I lost out on about $4000 US dollars.
 Oh the places I could have seen and the things I could have done with that amount of money!!

 Then there was the bike which I bought, for about five times too much money, which had the wrong battery for that type of bike and consequently died three months later, never to see the light of day.
 What was particularly annoying was that I had done a lot of research this time, but it still didn’t seem to be enough.
 When people scam you, they unfortunately don’t come with red flashing warning lights above their heads saying BEWARE- I’m going to take your hard earned cash!

-Another helpful tip which no-one told me was that when buying a bike you should always check that the registration plate number matches the “blue card” which comes with it, and that the engine number matches the shassy number, and that they too are correctly recorded on the “Blue Card”.
+Another helpful tip which I hadn;t known at the time was that when buying a bike you should always check that the registration plate number matches the “blue card” which comes with it, and that the engine number matches the shassy number, and that they too are correctly recorded on the “Blue Card”.
 (See, I’m a fountain of knowledge now!)
 Without these, firstly you are probably being sold a dodgy bike and secondly it will make it much harder for you to sell.
 Again, more money lost from your pocket.

 After my first month I decided to treat myself to a much needed holiday.
 I didn’t know too many people just yet so I went alone without knowing what I was doing.
 Although I had an amazing time, I spent about 5 times too much money as I didn’t know where to book, what to book in advance and what to do last minute, what I should do as a tour and what was best done independently, and what was a decent price for a hotel!